altmp/altv-docs/articles/changelogs/upcoming.md

 > - givePedScriptedTask event
 > - attach api for objects
 > - pedDamage, pedDeath, pedHeal events
+> - every entity can have its own streaming distance
 > ```

 ### Fixed